Ph-IRES/workshop_data-analysis/statistics/mixed_models/README.md

 If you only have variables that are [fixed](https://www.stat.purdue.edu/~ghobbs/STAT_512/Lecture_Notes/ANOVA/Topic_34.pdf) then we can use `glm()` to test your hypotheses.

+Here we test for differences among locations in the probability that an individual is a male given the total length of the fish.
+We do not allow the slopes to vary among the sites.
+This may be adventageous because sizes sampled differ among the sites and we might expect the slope of the lines to remain similar while the points of inflection vary.

 ```r
 model <<-
   glm(formula = female_male ~  total_length_mm + location,